uscensusbureau/BEACON/README.md

 ## Repository Contents

 This section serves as a guide to the repository contents.
+The following files are in the root level:

 | File                                        | Description                                                    |
 | ------------------------------------------- | -------------------------------------------------------------- |